 Repeat this method for the ensuing wedge-shaped steps.
 In other words, you’ll first secure the proper alignment of the widest edge of the runner rug by stapling a “holder” underneath the nosing, then position the rug to be aligned with the next step and place a “holder” staple in the bottom of the next riser up at both the wide wedge-edge corner and in the narrow corner…

-Installing the Runner Step 8: Align the Runner Rug
+Installing Carpet Step Fifteen: Align the Runner Rug

 Align the runner rug for the straight stairs with the end of the rug of the wedge-shaped stairs.
 (Note: It’s perfectly acceptable to do a little victory dance when the wedge-shaped stairs are completed.
 That was not easy.)
 The straight staircase will be a breeze after those.

-Installing the Runner Step 9: Install the Runner Rug up the Straight Staircase
+Installing Carpet Step Sixteen: Install the Runner Rug Up the Straight Staircase

-Installing the Runner Step 10: Finish Off The Process
+Installing Carpet Step Seventeen: Finish Off The Process

 Finish off the top of the rug.
 When you reach the top riser in your staircase, cut the rug with 2”-4” of excess.